KWillets/range_generator/README.md

 ## To Infinity and Beyond

 After figuring all this out, I realized that another way to avoid bias is to carry out the calculation to "infinite" precision.

-The same method for left-to-right multiplication allows us to get the integer portion of the result without evaluating an infinite number of bits.
+The same method for "pruned" left-to-right multiplication allows us to get the integer portion of the result without evaluating an infinite number of bits, on average.

+We never discard a value, but we continue rightwards only under exponentially rarefying conditions; the only concern is whether adding a few bits to the right can carry left all the way to the integer result, ie we have .1111...1xxx as the fraction.

 ## Other notes